BenjaminOddou/alfred-plex/README.md

 ## 🧙‍♂️ Invoke the workflow

-The workflow is divided in 4 parts :
+The workflow is divided in 5 parts :

 1. `cplex`: Manage servers and perform actions (scan libraries, modify settings, backup logs and databases...).
 2. `splex`: Search medias throughout your servers.
+3. `dplex`: Search medias on discover.
-3. `dplex`: Filtering & sorting options of your plex media server(s).
+4. `hplex`: Filtering & sorting options of your plex media server(s).
-4. `pplex`: Manage presets to rapidly search medias.
+5. `pplex`: Manage presets to rapidly search medias.

 You can edit these triggers (flagged with a `🕹️` symbol) in the user configuration panel.